feast-dev/feast/docs/tutorials/driver-stats-using-snowflake.md

 * driver_repo.py -- This is your main feature definition file
 * test.py -- This is a file to test your feature store configuration

-* registry.db -- (Inactive) This file contains the metadata related to your feature store operations
-* data/ -- (Inactive) This folder contains the sample data that we will use

 #### Inspect `feature_store.yaml`

 Here you will see the information that you entered.
 This template will look to use